Huraqan/immo-eliza-scraping-oracle-estate/README.md

 ## Description

 We're building a web scraper to extract property listings from real estate websites.
-Initially, we used Requests and BeautifulSoup for prototyping but later switched to Scrapy due to its speed and ease of use.
-We resolved duplicate link issues with Scrapy's built-in dupefilter.
-We're still addressing special character encoding issues in the dataset and implementing value mapping for data cleaning.
+Initially using Requests and BeautifulSoup for prototyping, we are now harnassing the power of Scrapy.

-## Installation
+## Setup

+- Python interpreter is needed: install python from https://www.python.org/downloads/
+- Make sure to install the required packages by executing the following command: `pip install -r requirements.txt`

 ## Usage

+Double click the `main.py` file to launch the script.
+Alternatively you an execute from an open terminal, from the project directory: `python main.py`

+You can pick a country from a list provided by the api.

+Data is stored as `output_json.json` and `output_csv.scv`.

 ## Sources

-### Learning resources
+#### Learning resources
 - https://gist.github.com/Alinaprotsyuk/3d58f8cd52eb03a11283d64beb0e083e
 - https://docs.scrapy.org/en/latest/intro/tutorial.html#intro-tutorial

-### Markdown goodies
+#### Markdown goodies
 - https://medium.com/swlh/how-to-make-the-perfect-readme-md-on-github-92ed5771c061
 - https://www.alt-codes.net/circle-symbols
 - https://daringfireball.net/projects/markdown/syntax#html